Michael Anhaeuser

-Michael Anhaeuser (born August 13, 1969 in Fort Wayne, Indiana) is a former American soccer player and coach.
+Michael Anhaeuser (born August 13, 1969) is an American former soccer player and coach.
 He has spent his entire professional playing career with the Charleston Battery, playing five seasons for the club as a midfielder before moving into the coaching staff.
+He coached a club team named the Hot Spurs for years while working with the Charleston Battery.

 Club career

 Anhaeuser grew up in Fort Wayne, Indiana and attended Indiana University where he played on the men's soccer team under Jerry Yeagley from 1988 to 1991.
 The Hoosiers won the 1988 NCAA Men's Soccer Championship in his freshman season.

 Following his college career Anhaeuser trialed in Germany with Bundesliga clubs Schalke 04 and VfL Bochum and played in their reserve teams.
 In 1994, he signed a professional contract with the Charleston Battery of the USISL.
 He spent five seasons a midfielder with the Battery, making over 100 appearances and winning the 1996 league championship while also working a day job in research and development for the club's corporate parent Blackbaud.
 Anhaeuser tore his anterior cruciate ligament during the 1999 pre-season and retired from playing professionally.